Eau Claire Area Improvements construction and detours

 The construction work hours for the Eau Claire Area Improvements Program are Monday to Saturday from 7 AM – 7 PM.

-We expect some special work such as girder delivery, that will need to be done outside of those regular hours for safe access to the site.
+We expect some special work that will need to be done outside of those regular hours for safe access to the site.
 Notification of these expectations will be listed here:

 - An increase in on-site construction activity, including construction crews, vehicles and heavy equipment.

 - Pathway and sidewalk closures and detours along the Bow River Pathway Network and surrounding areas ensure pedestrians and cyclists can travel safely through the area and still access their destinations.